michael-kinfe/git-hibernate-scout/README.md

  clarity > complexity

 So this is day 2 AND I LEARD THAT GITHub streak does not mean skill kind of ovious but that is what my real me tought or valued
+ I missed on jan 3 it was because i didn't set the things up